Wuthering Heights (2026 film)

-Wuthering Heights is an upcoming Gothic erotic psychological drama film produced, written, and directed by Emerald Fennell, loosely inspired by Emily Brontë's 1847 novel Wuthering Heights.
-The film stars Margot Robbie and Jacob Elordi as Catherine Earnshaw and Heathcliff, respectively, alongside Hong Chau, Shazad Latif, Alison Oliver, Martin Clunes, and Ewan Mitchell in supporting roles.
-Wuthering Heights will be released by Warner Bros.
-Pictures in the United Kingdom on February 11, 2026, and in the United States on February 13.
+Wuthering Heights (stylized with quotation marks) is a 2026 romantic period drama film produced, written and directed by Emerald Fennell.
+Loosely based on the 1847 novel by Emily Brontë, the film is a reinterpretation intended by Fennell to "recreate the feeling of a teenage girl reading this book for the first time".
+Margot Robbie and Jacob Elordi respectively star as Catherine Earnshaw and Heathcliff, alongside Hong Chau, Shazad Latif, Alison Oliver, Martin Clunes, and Ewan Mitchell in supporting roles.